Prominence: A discriminator of gravitational wave signals: Analytical templates for cosmological GW signals and backgrounds

 Based on the results of Ref.~\cite{Babak:2023lro}, we sample $\mathrm{log_{10}} h^2 \Omega_{\rm Ext} = -12.28 \pm 0.17$ and $\alpha_\mathrm{Ext} = 0.66 \pm 0.34$ assuming Gaussian priors and reference frequency $f_\mathrm{ref} = 10^{-3}~\mathrm{Hz}$.
 For frequencies above $100~\mathrm{Hz}$, the supernova contribution impacts the shape of the spectrum and induces deviations from Eq.~\eqref{eq:Ext_template}~\cite{Zhou:2022nmt}.
 However, this contribution is subdominant, and we neglect it in our analysis.

-In sum, the background spectrum for each contribution is shown in \cref{fig:PTA_bckg}.
+In sum, the background spectrum for each contribution is shown in \cref{fig:PTA_Bkg}.

 It is evident that the SMBHB template in the PTA band does not match the backgrounds in the interferometer band, despite the expectation that the SMBHB contribution should extend to higher frequencies, and eventually fall around 10~Hz; see Fig.~17 of Ref.~\cite{Ellis:2023oxs}.
 This discrepancy arises because, in constructing the interferometer background templates in Eqs.~\eqref{eq:SGWB_gal} and~\eqref{eq:Ext_template}, contributions from nearby, individually resolved SMBHB sources have been subtracted.
 Consequently, the expected background amplitude in the interferometer band is lower than in the PTA band.
-Absent an estimate of the astrophysical background for frequencies between $10^{-6}~\mathrm{Hz}$ and $10^{-5}~\mathrm{Hz}$, we present our numerical results separately for the PTA and interferometer bands.
+We present our numerical results separately for the PTA and interferometer bands.